 But that silly fool, Holly, doesn’t realize that the only woman Drew wants is her, not Rosamund.
 In fact, he hadn’t even been serious with Rosamund; that was all in Holly’s head.

 I love the scene on the cover where Holly is in her white suit and heels, and Drew carries her off in his arms.
 Only minutes earlier, she’d been almost attacked by Drew’s Angus Bull, and Drew swept in to save her.
 It perfectly captures the essence of Drew: he may seem like Clark Kent, but in reality, he’s Superman.

 Final Analysis on Beyond Compare

 All through Beyond Compare, it was fairly evident to me that Drew was crazy for Holly, but she was so focused on her plan to get her old boyfriend back, she hardly noticed what was right in front of her until it was almost too late!

-Loved the hero, loved Angus the bull, and I eventually warmed up to Holly, as she was a nice gal, even if she was blind to what even those with 20/200 vision can see.
-This was a nice Harlequin Presents that wasn’t too saccharine, yet had a delightfully sweet tone that was enjoyable to experience.
+For me, I loved the hero and Angus the bull; eventually, I warmed up to Holly, as she was a nice gal, even if she was blind to what even people with 20/400 vision can see.

 Beyond Compare was a pleasant Harlequin Presents with a although lacked in heat was high in sweet.